Journalistic objectivity: View from nowhere

-Journalism scholars and media critics have used the term "view from nowhere" to criticize journalists' attempt to adopt a neutral and objective point of view in reporting, as if reporting "from nobody's point of view".
+Journalism scholars and media critics have used the term view from nowhere to criticize journalists' attempt to adopt a neutral and objective point of view in reporting, as if reporting "from nobody's point of view".
 Jay Rosen has argued that journalists may thereby disinform their audience by creating the impression that they have an authoritative impartiality between conflicting positions on an issue.
 Jeremy Iggers quoted Richard S. Salant, former president of CBS News, who stated: "Our reporters do not cover stories from their point of view.
 They are presenting them from nobody's point of view."
 Iggers called Salant's assertion "plainly incoherent, as is the notion of observations untouched by interpretation".
 Rosen has used the term to criticize journalists who hide behind the appearance of journalistic objectivity so as to gain an unearned position of authority or trust with their audience; he advocates for transparency as a better way of legitimately earning trust.

 Scholars such as Rosen and Jake Lynch borrowed the term from philosopher Thomas Nagel's 1986 book The View from Nowhere, which stated, "A view or form of thought is more objective than another if it relies less on the specifics of the individual's makeup and position in the world."
 Many other news media commentators have also criticized the view from nowhere in journalism.
 Writer Elias Isquith argues in a 2014 article for Salon that "the view from nowhere not only leads to sloppy thinking but actually leaves the reader less informed than she would be had she simply read an unapologetically ideological source or even, in some cases, nothing at all".
+Ramona Martinez further argues that "objectivity is the ideology of the status quo."
 In 2019, journalist Lewis Raven Wallace published a book advocating the opposite of the view from nowhere: the view from somewhere.